League Labs

 • Applied practice with testing, deployment, and collaborative workflows

 League Labs operates like a studio: students apply, select a specialty team, and commit to weekly standups, sprint demos, and collaborative build sessions.
 Mentors guide apprentices through research design, version control, testing, and technical writing so they graduate ready for internships, college labs, or open-source contributions.
-League Labs projects often feed into our Code Clinic classes and public workshops, giving students a platform to teach what they build.

 Classes in this Program